 Changes in fair value are recorded as unrealized gains or losses in the period of change.
 Realized gains and losses on sales of securities are generally determined using the average cost method.
-Gifts of investments in securities are recorded at fair value at the date of the gift.

 Land, Buildings, and Equipment

 Land, building, and equipment acquisitions are stated at cost if purchased, or fair value if gifted, less accumulated depreciation.
 Depreciation is computed on a straight-line basis over the estimated useful life of the related asset.